 During the the height of the COVID-19 pandemic, many RTOs turned to distance learning to continue to provide training and assessment services for their students.
-ASQA was supportive of these adaptive measures and published a new website section outlining compliance guidelines for these arrangements.
+ASQA was supportive of these adaptive measures and published a website section outlining compliance guidelines for these arrangements.
 You can access this resource here.

 Unpacking the Assessment Guidelines